coretrix/hitrix/README.md

  * Integrated with [ORM](https://github.com/latolukasz/orm)
  * Follows [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) pattern
  * Provides many DI services that makes your live easier.
 You can read more about them [here](https://github.com/coretrix/hitrix#built-in-services)
- * Provides [Dev panel](https://github.com/coretrix/dev-frontend) where you can monitor and manage your application(monitoring, error log, db alters and so on)
+ * Provides [Dev panel](https://github.com/coretrix/dev-frontend) where you can monitor and manage your application(monitoring, error log, db alters redis status and so on)

 ## Installation